Prostatic congestion

-Prostatic congestion is a medical condition of the prostate gland that happens when the prostate becomes swollen by excess fluid and can be caused by prostatosis.
+Prostatic congestion is a medical condition of the prostate gland that happens when the prostate becomes swollen by excess fluid and can be caused by prostatitis.
 The condition often results in a person with prostatic congestion feeling the urge to urinate frequently.
 Prostatic congestion has been associated with prostate disease, which can progress due to age.
 Oftentimes, the prostate will grow in size which can lead to further problems, such as prostatitis, enlarged prostate, or prostate cancer.

-Prostatic congestion is commonly observed in individuals between the ages of 20–40 years.
-It can however appear during any age.
+Prostatic congestion is commonly observed in individuals between the ages of 20 and 40 years.
+It can however occur at any age.
 Chronic prostatitis is one of the main causes of this condition and this occurs when there is accumulation of fluid that can lead to swelling of the prostate that can therefore lead to congestion.
 Other possible causes of prostatic congestion include benign prostatic hyperplasia, prostate cancer, urinary tract cysts, and infrequent ejaculations.

 Symptoms are often patient-specific, and diagnosis includes a workup and a digital rectal examination.
 Individuals are often referred to a urologist for further examination.

-Treatments identified for prostatic congestion include mechanical treatments such as varicocele sclerotherapy, minimally invasive treatments, and alternative treatments such as massaging the prostate regularly, acupuncture combined with Traditional Chinese Medicine, dietary supplementation, exercise, and other therapies such as warm baths, local therapy with heating pads, and physical therapy.
-An alternative form of medicine called Ayurveda is also used for treatment.
+Treatments identified for prostatic congestion include mechanical treatments such as varicocele sclerotherapy, minimally invasive treatments, and alternative treatments such as massaging the prostate regularly, acupuncture combined with traditional Chinese medicine, dietary supplementation, exercise, and other therapies such as warm baths, local therapy with heating pads, and physical therapy.
+An alternative form of medicine called ayurveda is also used for treatment.
 Medical consultation is recommended before attempting these treatments.